GreenWaves-Technologies/gap_sdk/doc/source/introduction.rst

 - An extensive set of tools including:

-   - NNTool: a set of tools to easily port NN graphs from various training packages to GAP chips.
+   - :ref:`nntool`: a set of tools to easily port NN graphs from various training packages to GAP chips.
    - :ref:`autotiler`: A code generator which can generate a user algorithm (CNN, MatrixAdd, MatrixMult, FFT, MFCC, etc) with optimized memory management.
    - :ref:`gvsoc`: a lightweight and flexible instruction set simulator which can simulate GAP processors,